Hierosoft/nopackage/readme.md

 install_program_in_place function then to PackageInfo init).

 ### luid
-The luid is a "locally-unique ID" that represents the program.
+The `luid` is a "locally-unique ID" that represents the program.
+It adheres to the "UNIX name" scheme as much as possible.
+Where the generated `luid` doesn't match the "UNIX name" of the project being installed, the `luid` should be set to the proper UNIX name when constructing PackageInfo.
+The `luid` is a primary key that is used to connect a uniquely identifiable program to a list of packages of different types or versions that you may have installed.
 If multiVersion is enabled, see the "sc_name" section.

 #### Uninstalling or installing using luid